Pronouns, one of the 8 parts of speech, are used for the replacement of nouns.

 Do you notice that the subject of the sentence is in the singular form, “a student”?
 Then, in our example sentence, this singular subject is later replaced with two plural pronouns, “they” and “their”.
 This now has created a pronoun agreement error which, more importantly, may cause confusion for readers and detract from what the writer wants to express.

-This type of errors can, fortunately, be fixed easily.
+This type of error can, fortunately, be fixed easily.
 They might even be fixed in a few different ways.

 We can change the sentence’s subject to the plural form so it will match the plural pronouns that appear later.
 Doing this, we change the sentence in the following way to create a grammatically correct sentence: